ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The goal of the Transport Services architecture is to provide a common, flexible, and reusable interface for transport protocols.
 As applications adopt this interface, they will benefit from a wide set of transport features that can evolve over time, and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring a change to the application.
 Further, this flexibility does not only enable faster deployment of new feature and protocols, it can also support applications with racing and fallback mechanisms which today usually need to be implemented in each application separately.

 This document is developed in parallel with the specification of the Transport Services API {{I-D.ietf-taps-interface}} and Implementation {{I-D.ietf-taps-impl}} documents.
-Following the Transport Services Architecture does of course not mean that all APIs and implementation have to be identical, however, agreeing on a common minimal set of features and representing them in a similar fashion supports the ability to easily port applications from one system to the another.
+Although following the Transport Services Architecture does of course not mean that all APIs and implementations have to be identical, agreeing on a common minimal set of features and representing them in a similar fashion improves the ability to easily port applications from one system to the another.

 ## Overview